ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Get Ready For A Flood Of Bad, Vibe-Coded Gamified Apps - <a href="https://sa-liberty.medium.com/get-ready-for-a-flood-of-bad-vibe-coded-gamified-apps-6388c145d816?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top AI Mobile App Development Company in Dubai, UAE (Guide + Cost Breakdown) - <a href="https://medium.com/illumination/top-ai-mobile-app-development-company-dubai-uae-0b9712bb7618?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sam Liberty`**
+✍️ **posted by `Zaid`**

-<blockquote>A client asked me to review an app recently.
-I could tell within minutes it had been built almost entirely with AI, and I could tell from…
+<blockquote>Dubai’s app economy is moving fast, and AI is no longer a “nice to have” — it’s becoming the baseline expectation for any serious mobile…
-Continue reading on Medium »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <h3>2.
-Dubai Chamber of Digital Economy: Create Apps Guide - <a href="https://blinkinnovation.medium.com/dubai-chamber-of-digital-economy-create-apps-guide-e0bb5e63ff2d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Overriding onCleared(): Clean Up Android ViewModels with AutoCloseable - <a href="https://medium.com/@hsinha610/stop-overriding-oncleared-clean-up-android-viewmodels-with-autocloseable-ff089ab6be6c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Blink22`**
+✍️ **posted by `Harshit Sinha`**

-<blockquote>If you’ve searched “create apps Dubai” or “Dubai Chamber of Digital Economy,” you’ve probably landed on a mix of press releases and…
+<blockquote>Keep your ViewModels clean by leveraging the same lifecycle API that powers viewModelScope under the hood.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Android Phone Number Hint API: Simplify Phone Number Input  - <a href="https://medium.com/@AttaMuhammad16/android-phone-number-hint-api-simplify-phone-number-input-4cde6e0a00ad?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I rebuilt a 15-year-old civic project into a real app, and it just launched. - <a href="https://medium.com/design-bootcamp/i-rebuilt-a-15-year-old-civic-project-into-a-real-app-and-it-just-launched-f6496707b3a3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atta Muhammad`**
+✍️ **posted by `Wagner Carvalho`**

-<blockquote>How many times have users had to manually type their phone number during registration or onboarding?
+<blockquote>Back in 2011, I started a Facebook page called BuracosMT (“MT Potholes”), where I reported broken roads and urban problems in Mato Grosso…
-Continue reading on Medium »</blockquote>
+Continue reading on Bootcamp »</blockquote>

 <h3>4.
-React Native Developer vs. Agency: Which Is Actually Cheaper for Your App? - <a href="https://medium.com/@bharat.purohitit/react-native-developer-vs-agency-which-is-actually-cheaper-for-your-app-fca208bafb24?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Art of Handover: What I Learned While Passing My Work to a Team Member - <a href="https://medium.com/@AmitGuptaAppschance/the-art-of-handover-what-i-learned-while-passing-my-work-to-a-team-member-0a488781ee05?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharat Purohit`**
+✍️ **posted by `AmitGuptaAppschance`**

-<blockquote>I’ll save you some scrolling: if you’re comparing a freelance React Native developer against an agency purely on hourly rate, you’re…
+<blockquote>I have completed the work.
+Now, someone else has to take it forward.
 Continue reading on Medium »</blockquote>

-<h3>5.
-The Practical Guide to Setting Up Flutter on Mac: Android Studio & iOS - <a href="https://medium.com/@smritikaur/the-practical-guide-to-setting-up-flutter-on-mac-android-studio-ios-ffd7ad56eb02?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Smriti Kaur`**

-<blockquote>A complete step-by-step guide to installing Flutter, configuring Android Studio and Xcode, and running your first Flutter app on Android…
-Continue reading on Medium »</blockquote>

-<h3>6.
-11 GitHub Projects That Will Make You a Better Android Developer - <a href="https://halilozel1903.medium.com/11-github-projects-that-will-make-you-a-better-android-developer-3c27df6c8a01?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Halil Özel`**

-<blockquote>A practical 2026 reading list for architecture, Compose, networking, testing, code quality, and performance.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-From Bricks to Brilliance: The Evolution of Smartphones - <a href="https://medium.com/@nextelle14/from-bricks-to-brilliance-the-evolution-of-smartphones-faebb2a75c47?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Tell if Spy App Is Installed on Android 2026: The Honest Signs - <a href="https://peter-divers.medium.com/how-to-tell-if-spy-app-is-installed-on-android-2026-the-honest-signs-e659eb8423cb?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nextelle`**
+✍️ **posted by `Peter Divers`**

-<blockquote>The development of smartphones is an intriguing journey through history and technology.
-Smartphones have advanced dramatically, starting…
+<blockquote>When you suspect a monitoring app is on an Android phone, it usually means you’ve noticed something feels off.
+This isn’t about being…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why 80% of People Fail at Journaling (And How an AI Voice Diary with a Decoy Vault Fixes It) - <a href="https://medium.com/@yilmazbc19/why-80-of-people-fail-at-journaling-and-how-an-ai-voice-diary-with-a-decoy-vault-fixes-it-f991a1acbe98?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Overriding onCleared(): Clean Up Android ViewModels with AutoCloseable - <a href="https://medium.com/@hsinha610/stop-overriding-oncleared-clean-up-android-viewmodels-with-autocloseable-ff089ab6be6c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yilmazbc`**
+✍️ **posted by `Harshit Sinha`**

-<blockquote>Almost everyone loves the idea of keeping a daily personal journal.
-We buy leather-bound notebooks or download high-rated journaling apps…
+<blockquote>Keep your ViewModels clean by leveraging the same lifecycle API that powers viewModelScope under the hood.
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Thought Android Bug Bounty Would Start With Something Familiar - <a href="https://medium.com/@talktorahul.b/i-thought-android-bug-bounty-would-start-with-something-familiar-c97ceba002e3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Delta Executor: What It Is, How It Works, and What Roblox Users Should Know - <a href="https://medium.com/@adeebmayosaleem/delta-executor-what-it-is-how-it-works-and-what-roblox-users-should-know-194a823d0cd3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul B`**
+✍️ **posted by `delta executor apk`**

-<blockquote>At first, the plan seemed pretty straightforward.
+<blockquote>Roblox has grown into a huge gaming platform where players can enjoy thousands of different experiences.
+Alongside the official Roblox…
 Continue reading on Medium »</blockquote>

 <h3>4.
-R789 Game Real Money App Latest Version Android & iOS 2026 - <a href="https://medium.com/@pkrgameapk/r789-game-real-money-app-latest-version-android-ios-2026-2ae9db5f11b3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+BeeTV APK for Android: Installation, Compatibility and Important Things to Know - <a href="https://medium.com/@beetvhub/beetv-apk-for-android-installation-compatibility-and-important-things-to-know-3a4f6afdf53a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pkrgameapk`**
+✍️ **posted by `Bee TV`**

-<blockquote>Users looking for variety in game types or who prefer taking part in promotions from a single account are attracted to online gaming…
+<blockquote>Android gives users flexibility when installing applications, including applications distributed as APK files.
+If you’re looking for…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Android Phone Number Hint API: Simplify Phone Number Input  - <a href="https://medium.com/@AttaMuhammad16/android-phone-number-hint-api-simplify-phone-number-input-4cde6e0a00ad?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+BeeTV Not Working?
+Common Problems and Ways to Troubleshoot Them - <a href="https://medium.com/@beetvhub/beetv-not-working-common-problems-and-ways-to-troubleshoot-them-bd8c8aaf132d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atta Muhammad`**
+✍️ **posted by `Bee TV`**

-<blockquote>How many times have users had to manually type their phone number during registration or onboarding?
+<blockquote>BeeTV can sometimes stop working properly on Android, leaving users with issues such as loading problems, app crashes, playback errors, or…
 Continue reading on Medium »</blockquote>

+<h3>6.
+The Android ecosystem offers tremendous flexibility, allowing users to customize their devices and… - <a href="https://medium.com/@noobno2004/the-android-ecosystem-offers-tremendous-flexibility-allowing-users-to-customize-their-devices-and-0bd8eb0ef8a7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Noobno`**

+<blockquote>Security researchers recommend verifying digital signatures and ensuring that target setup packages undergo routine automated scanning…
+Continue reading on Medium »</blockquote>

+<h3>7.
+My Most Useful Repo Is Empty, and My AI Agent Lives in It - <a href="https://medium.com/@haidar.developer/my-most-useful-repo-is-empty-and-my-ai-agent-lives-in-it-32b5c4388a57?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohammad Haidar`**

+<blockquote>How an empty host repo binds two codebases for an AI coding agent: instructions, skills, memory, and verification that ends on a device.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1.
-Unable to Restore iTunes Backup to iPhone?
-Try These Fixes - <a href="https://medium.com/@2756203427/unable-to-restore-itunes-backup-to-iphone-try-these-fixes-61c7ead09e9c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. iOS Visual Regression Testing with simctl and Pixel Diffs - <a href="https://changyou.medium.com/ios-visual-regression-testing-with-simctl-and-pixel-diffs-d7170a01775c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xyric21`**
+✍️ **posted by `changyou`**

-<blockquote>Trying to restore an iTunes backup to your iPhone but getting stuck or seeing an error?
-You’re not alone. iTunes backup restore problems…
+<blockquote>A practical UIKit screenshot pipeline, a paywall layout bug, and the failure modes to fix before trusting CI.
 Continue reading on Medium »</blockquote>

 <h3>2.
-PTPL 223 · Is time running out, or filling up?
-The way you see it matters. - <a href="https://miscellaneplans.medium.com/ptpl-223-is-time-running-out-or-filling-up-the-way-you-see-it-matters-62af29580fda?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Packet Capture Tool Comparison: Charles, Fiddler, TraceEagle, Wireshark, and Proxyman - <a href="https://medium.com/@xingqpa123e/packet-capture-tool-comparison-charles-fiddler-traceeagle-wireshark-and-proxyman-386c7f67703e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ellane W`**
+✍️ **posted by `TechJourney`**

-<blockquote>How two iPhone apps help me harness the difference
+<blockquote>Packet capture is one of the most common techniques developers use in daily debugging.
+There are many tools on the market, but each has a…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Delete Screen Time History on iPhone: 5 Ways - <a href="https://medium.com/@2756203427/how-to-delete-screen-time-history-on-iphone-5-ways-4b9d4a548275?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The $2,000 iPhone That’s Missing Things a $600 Phone Has - <a href="https://medium.com/@appleinsides/the-2-000-iphone-thats-missing-things-a-600-phone-has-a56e46c9f3e5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xyric21`**
+✍️ **posted by `apple insides`**

-<blockquote>Screen Time lets you see how much time you spend on apps, websites, and other activities on your iPhone.
-But what if you want to remove or…
+<blockquote>Face ID, gone.
+A third camera, gone.
+A SIM slot, gone.
+Here’s everything Apple’s foldable is reportedly sacrificing to exist.
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Realized I Had No Idea Where the Important Information About My Home Was - <a href="https://medium.com/@kh.salman.nadeem/i-realized-i-had-no-idea-where-the-important-information-about-my-home-was-748a2cae5e56?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Siri Not Responding After iOS Update?
+Try These Fixes - <a href="https://medium.com/@rahulvithaladigitalsolutions/siri-not-responding-after-ios-update-try-these-fixes-54e5e59f45b6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `khawaja salman`**
+✍️ **posted by `Rahul Vithala`**

-<blockquote>I built PropertyNest because owning a property slowly turns into a paperwork, maintenance, and memory problem.
+<blockquote>If Siri has stopped responding or is giving inaccurate answers after an iOS update, a few settings may need to be refreshed.
+This guide…
 Continue reading on Medium »</blockquote>

-<h3>5.
-11 GitHub Projects That Make iOS Development Better in 2026 - <a href="https://halilozel1903.medium.com/11-github-projects-that-make-ios-development-better-in-2026-5eb173761edc?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. iPhone 18 Pro launches in two days.
+Here’s what else Apple might announce on September 9. - <a href="https://medium.com/@domne98/iphone-18-pro-launches-in-two-days-heres-what-else-apple-might-announce-on-september-9-e4ccabdd3768?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Halil Özel`**
+✍️ **posted by `Bruce Benson`**

-<blockquote>A practical shortlist for architecture, concurrency, networking, persistence, testing, code quality, project generation, delivery, and…
+<blockquote>The annual fall launch from Apple is right around the corner and the iPhone 18 Pro lineup is probably going to be the main thing they talk…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Why SwiftUI View Identity Is the #1 Silent Performance Killer (Structural vs. Explicit Identity) - <a href="https://nirajpaul2.medium.com/why-swiftui-view-identity-is-the-1-silent-performance-killer-structural-vs-explicit-identity-cf10924a99e8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. iPhone 18 Pro leaks caught my attention, and I went through them one by one - <a href="https://medium.com/@polina.fomenkova1/what-is-there-to-look-forward-to-with-the-new-iphone-18-pro-4a77ea4f37d2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Niraj Paul`**
+✍️ **posted by `Polina Fomenkova`**

-<blockquote>If your SwiftUI animations stutter, text fields lose focus, or lists drop frames, you are likely fighting SwiftUI’s identity engine…
+<blockquote>The spinning noise you can hear?
+That’s just the Apple Rumor Mill chugging into action yet again.
+The reason this time is that the new…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Summarizing Video Is Solved.
-Translating It Is Not. - <a href="https://medium.com/@messagency.ai/summarizing-video-is-solved-translating-it-is-not-ebd06fdbd834?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Copy-on-Write Isn’t Free, and Most Swift Code Assumes It Is - <a href="https://blog.stackademic.com/copy-on-write-isnt-free-and-most-swift-code-assumes-it-is-2cde47949220?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mobile App Developer`**

+<blockquote>A single idle reference is enough to make Swift copy an entire array behind your back.
+Continue reading on Stackademic »</blockquote>

+<h3>8.
+React Native for Enterprise Apps: Benefits, Challenges, and Best Practices - <a href="https://medium.com/@harshathTechBlogs/react-native-for-enterprise-apps-benefits-challenges-and-best-practices-18b34c2e15f0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Messagency`**
+✍️ **posted by `HarshathTechBlogs`**

-<blockquote>If you want an English YouTube video shortened, you have plenty of good options and this article will not help you much.
-Pick Eightify or…
+<blockquote>Enterprise organizations require mobile applications that are secure, scalable, reliable, and maintainable.
 Continue reading on Medium »</blockquote>